 Transient Filtering Stage

 As we mentioned on other articles, the first place we look when opening a power supply for a hint about its quality, is its filtering stage.
-The recommended components for this stage are two ferrite coils, two ceramic capacitors (Y capacitors, usually blue), one metalized polyester capacitor (X capacitor), and one MOV (Metal-Oxide Varistor).
-Very low-end power supplies use fewer components than that, usually removing the MOV, which is essential for cutting spikes coming from the power grid, and the first coil.
+On generic power supplies this stage has only one coil, two ceramic capacitors, one or two metalized polyester capacitors and, if we are lucky, one MOV (Metal-Oxide Varistor).

-In the next page we will have a more detailed discussion about the components used in the ZM600-HP.
+In the next page we will have a more detailed discussion about the components used in the Galaxy 1000 W.